Red-Oil Pixian Chili Bean Paste (Hong You Doubanjiang)

 Mala Market Exclusive

-Pixian chile bean paste, or doubanjiang, is often called the soul of Sichuan cooking, as it is the deeply flavorful base of so many classic Sichuan dishes.
+Pixian chili bean paste, or doubanjiang, is often called the soul of Sichuan cooking, as it is the deeply flavorful base of so many classic Sichuan dishes.
 It is a fermented mix of broad (fava) beans, er jing tiao chilies, salt, wheat flour—and, in this version, red oil, or hong you.

 Hong you douban is the everyday, go-to doubanjiang in Sichuan, both because it is less expensive than pure, aged douban and because, being younger and having added chili oil, it is redder.
 Many chefs prefer the red color it brings to dishes, particularly stir-fries.
 They will use red-oil douban for stir-fries and the deep-brown aged douban for braises and soups.
-Or they may combine the two, as we often do, adding aged douban for depth of flavor.
+Or they may combine the two, as we often do, adding aged douban to a stir-fry for depth of flavor.

 Juan Cheng Pai is a China Time-Honored Brand of doubanjiang, made in Pixian County, Sichuan, since 1688.
 Its bean pastes are certified as Green Food by the agency in China that regulates organic and non-chemical food production.